Intervention into Texas CPS cases

 -that the child lived in your home on a consistent and frequent basis; living = stays there overnight

 -financial support must have been extended to the child via food, shelter, clothing, medical and school-related expenses

--feeding, clothing and health care as mentioned above as a part of financial support
+-feeding, clothing, and health care as mentioned above as a part of financial support

-What are the standing requirements in relation to grandparents?
+What are the standing requirements for grandparents?

-A grandparent, uncle, aunt or cousin of close relation to the child may file an original lawsuit requesting managing conservatorship of the child if there is proof that the order that is being requested by you is necessary because the child’s present circumstances would significantly impair the child’s physical health or emotional development.
-On the other hand, if the child's parents (both), surviving parent or managing conservator of the child filed the petition or consented to the lawsuit then you would also have the standing to proceed.
+A grandparent, uncle, aunt, or cousin of close relation to the child may file an original lawsuit requesting managing conservatorship of the child if there is proof that the order that is being requested by you is necessary because the child’s present circumstances would significantly impair the child’s physical health or emotional development.
+On the other hand, if the child's parents (both), surviving parent, or managing conservator of the child filed the petition or consented to the lawsuit, then you would also have the standing to proceed.

 When it comes to proving significant impairment to a child’s physical health or emotional development, we are talking about showing that drug use or criminal convictions related to the child’s parents are in play.
 Physical and/or emotional abuse are also key parts of this equation.
 Even showing that abuse occurred months before the filing of the lawsuit can meet the standing requirement.
-If there is a continued risk of harm the abuse could have occurred in the more distant past.
+If there is a continued risk of harm, the abuse could have occurred in the more distant past.

 How to achieve standing sufficient to intervene in a pending lawsuit